Discover Adaptive JPEG Quantization Tables and Save Yourself From Headaches!

 The image doesn’t trigger any hard warning (those are written in red), which is surely a good starting point!
 There’s just a soft warning (orange font)… what is that?

-As explained in the tip we linked before, JPEG QTs analysis is a good ally when you’re asked to check the integrity of an image.
+As explained in the tip we linked before, JPEG quantization table analysis is a good ally when you’re asked to check the integrity of an image.
 If the camera model declared in Exif metadata is also listed in the “Compatible Cameras” of the JPEG QT filter, as it happened in the previous iPhone example, that’s a good confirmation.
-In this case, however, we’re not lucky: the File Format filter warns us that the Fujifilm Finepix A202 camera is not available in Authenticate’s internal database.
+In this case, however, we’re not lucky.
+The File Format filter warns us that the Fujifilm Finepix A202 camera is not available in Authenticate’s internal database.
 So we still have an open question: is the questioned image stored with QTs that are compatible with a FinePix A202?

 Unfortunately, however, the web doesn’t help much in this case: